top of page

 • Significant swelling in the calf

-• The calf or ankle may feel hot/warm to touch
+• The calf or ankle might feel hot/warm to touch

-• You will likely experience quite a bit of pain in the calf or around the ankle and it is often described as a throbbing pain that is worse when your feet are down (e.g. sitting or standing) compared to when you’re lying down but it may feel different for you.
+• You will likely experience quite a bit of pain (more than what you've had in the days leading up to this) in the calf or around the ankle and it is often described as a throbbing pain that is worse when your feet are down (e.g. sitting or standing) compared to when you’re lying down, but it may feel different for you.

 How we can help

-We can help guide you through your rehab to ensure that you make the best recovery possible.
-If you suspect that you’ve torn your Achilles tendon, the first step should always be to see a doctor or physio in person who can diagnose it for you and can immobilise your foot in plantar flexion (foot pointing downwards, away from your shin) in a boot and/or refer you to surgery if appropriate.
+If you suspect that you’ve torn your Achilles tendon, the first step should always be to see a doctor or physio in person who can diagnose it for you and can immobilise your foot in plantar flexion (foot pointing downwards, away from your shin) in a boot and/or refer you for surgery if appropriate.

 Who we are